Information for parents and supporters

-All of our contact telephone numbers are available on the Contact UWE Bristol web page.
+All of our contact telephone numbers are available via How to contact us.

 There will be times when we are unable to give you information about a student, even though you are their parent or supporter.
 Students who are over 18 years of age are adults and the University has a legal requirement in accordance with General Data Protection Regulation to respect their privacy.
 While this means we can only share information with you in exceptional circumstances where there is a serious concern, we will always investigate the concerns you raise with us.

 If you are a parent, carer or family member with urgent concerns about the welfare of a UWE Bristol student, please call: